LaunchAcademy/diagnostics/README.md

 So that I can take attendance.
 ```

+#### Acceptance Criteria
+* [ ] I can see a list of absent students on a particular date.
+* [ ] I can see a list of present students on a particular date.

 ### Adding a Question Set
 ```
 As an instructor
 I would like to upload a file containing a set of questions So that I can easily issue a new question set to students.
 ```

+#### Acceptance Critera
+* [ ] I can upload a YAML file that contains a list of questions.
+* [ ] An example of the file format is displayed on the upload page.
+* [ ] After submitting the file, I'm shown a list of questions as they would appear to the student.
+* [ ] If I click 'Cancel', I'm brought back to the upload page.
+* [ ] If I click 'Save', the questions are saved.

 ### Assign an Issue Date to a Question Set
 ```